Getting Customers Online Through Websites (3 Phases)

 But if reading is your thing, well… read on cause I’m going to be adding a bit more information which I could not cover during my presentation.

 It may be pretty common knowledge these days that you need a website if you’re running a business but out of the existing millions of websites today, there’s another million companies and ventures that choose not have a website.

-They just don’t see the necessity of owning one – that’s a mistake.
+They just don’t see the necessity of owning one –

 Every small business needs to be aggressive in its marketing today in order to survive.
 You probably know the statistic that most small businesses don’t survive past the 5 year mark – and one of the contributing reasons is that they don’t work hard enough on their marketing.